 Do your allergies flare up when you switch on your central air or heat?
 You’re not alone.
-Turning on the air conditioning or furnace when the weather changes stirs up all kinds of allergens, and circulates them throughout the house.
-Take a look at what may be lurking in your vents, and learn what you can do to clean up the air in your home.
+Turning on the HVAC system when the weather changes stirs up all kinds of allergens, and circulates them throughout the house.
+Take a look at what may be lurking in your heating ducts, and learn what you can do to clean up the air in your home.

 You don’t have to have a flower garden growing in your living room for pollen to collect in air ducts.
 These microscopic allergy agitators float in during the warmer months and hang around long after the May flowers are gone.

 Surprisingly, much of the dust in your home is comprised of dead human skin cells.
 Those cells may be a nuisance for us to clean, but they’re a nutritious food source for tiny critters such as dust mites.